-Duchesne also operates a preschool for 3-5-year-old boys and girls.
+Duchesne also operates a preschool for children ages 3-5 years.
 Please visit our Preschool page to learn more.

 Duchesne Academy of the Sacred Heart is a Catholic, college-preparatory high school for girls of all faiths and backgrounds.
 Our philosophy is rooted in the 200-year tradition of the Society of the Sacred Heart.
 Sharing in the Society's mission to reveal God’s love in the heart of the world, Schools of the Sacred Heart commit to educate to:

 1. A personal and active faith in God

 - The school identifies itself to the wider community as a Catholic-independent-Sacred Heart School and embodies the mission of the Society of the Sacred Heart.